 Tengu is a legendary figure in Japan.
 They are considered a type of shinto kami (God) or supernatural being called a yokai in Japanese.
 Easily recognizable by a characteristic long nose often painted in red, there are lots of theories on the history of the Tengu.
 One which I find amusing is that they were modeled on the “long noses” of foreigners.
 The twenty meter falls were called after the mythical character as he is believed to live in the Kuroyama mountains.

-Unfortunately the Tengu Taki are currently off limits due to damage from typhoon Hagibis last year.
+Unfortunately the Tengu Taki are currently off limits due to damage from typhoon Hagibis in 2019.
 You can see them from the road.
 However, normally you can actually cross over a bridge and walk along a ridge to see them.
 Just past the Tengu falls there are shide, the zigzagged white paper markings of shinto religion, stretched from a large stone into the forest.
 It marks the area as spiritual.

 >>Rest area / Shop